How Does Apple Local Search Work?

-A new patent application from Apple describes how they might incorporate user information data into ranking locations in their map application searches.
+A new patent application from Apple describes how they might incorporate user information data into ranking locations in Apple Local Search.
 This probably has some implications for businesses that rely upon services like Google Maps and Google Place pages to bring visitors to their shops and offices, and I thought it was worth exploring the Apple patent in more detail.
 It appears that in some instances, certain types of applications might be better suited for sharing information than search, and a rich smartphone environment might be one of those when it comes to local maps.

 A couple of years back, Google researchers published a study titled Computers and iPhones and Mobile Phones, oh my!
 A logs-based comparison of search users on different devices (pdf) where they explored how people used different devices to connect to the Web, and looked at the kinds of queries that they performed.